ikriushenkov/Image-sharing-service/README.md

-# Image-sharing-service
+# Image sharing service
-Service for sharing images, written only in Kotlin
+Service for sharing images (like Instagram), written only in Kotlin.

+Task for gradle: `run`